suryanshsingh2001/Flexi-Auth/README.md

 ### Running the Application

-4. Run the development server:
+4. Run the development server on client folder:
 ```
 npm run dev
 ```